 If Airbnb didn’t have its benefits, few people would agree to be hosts on the site.
 Some of the pros of listing your space on the app include:

 - You call the shots.
-When you list an apartment or room on the site, you can state when it’s available and how many people can stay there.
+When you list an apartment or room on Airbnb, you can state when it’s available and how many people can stay there.
 You have the option of vetting people before letting them book or choosing the “Instant Book” option so that you don’t have to constantly monitor your account or email.
 You’re also able to decide how much to charge per night and can vary your rates based on seasonal demand.

 - Insurance is included.
 Yikes, what a nightmare it would be if a guest trashed your space or if someone got injured while staying at your place.
 Fortunately, Airbnb provides $1,000,000 “Host Guarantee” insurance as well as liability insurance.